modularizer/TapTypeKeyboard/README.md

    - Select a device definition that resembles a common phone (e.g., Pixel 4) and choose a system image (preferably the latest available version of Android).
    - Follow the prompts to create the emulator.
 Once created, it will appear in your list of available devices.

-2. **Configuring to Run the BasicKeyboard Service**:
+2. **Configuring to Run the TapTypeKeyboard Service**:
 In Android Studio, go to `Run` > `Edit Configurations...` and set the `Launch Options` to `Nothing` and the `Launch` dropdown to `Nothing`.
 This is because unlike other apps, there is no "app" to launch for a keyboard, it is simply enabled in the system settings and activated when a text field is selected.

-3. **Enabling and Testing the BasicKeyboard**:
+3. **Enabling and Testing the TapTypeKeyboard**:
    - Start your emulator by selecting it in the AVD Manager and clicking on the green play button.
      - **NOTE:** Because it is a service, no app will be launched when you run the project.
 Instead, the keyboard will be enabled in the system settings.
    - Once the emulator is running, open the `Settings` app (you can find it by swiping up on the home screen and searching for 'Settings').
    - Navigate to `System` > `Languages & input` > `On-screen keyboard` > `Manage on-screen keyboards`.
    - Toggle on the `Hello World Keyboard`.
    - To test, open any app that allows you to type text.
 Click on a text field to bring up the keyboard.
-   - If the default keyboard appears, switch to the BasicKeyboard by tapping on the keyboard icon in the navigation bar and selecting 'Hello World Keyboard'.
+   - If the default keyboard appears, switch to the TapTypeKeyboard by tapping on the keyboard icon in the navigation bar and selecting 'Hello World Keyboard'.

 **Note:** It's helpful to keep the README open as you go through these steps.
 If you encounter any difficulties, refer back to the detailed instructions provided.